Safer People, Safer Streets

 As part of the Mayor's Challenge for Safer People, Safer Streets, in February 2015, U.S. Department of Transportation Secretary Anthony Foxx announced a nationwide initiative to help reduce pedestrian and bicycle fatalities.
 Mayor Carlos A. Gimenez was among the first in the nation to announce participation in the Challenge.

-In March 2015, the Mayor sent a contingent, led by Deputy Mayor Alina Hudak, to the USDOT Mayor's Challenge for Safer People, Safer Streets Summit to learn best practices.
+In March 2015, the Mayor sent a contingent to the USDOT Mayor's Challenge for Safer People, Safer Streets Summit to learn best practices.

 Local Action Plan